 TMET is proud that it continues to go against the national trend where women are less likely to be promoted.
 Such statistical analysis provides even greater confidence in conjunction with TMET policies where it is proven that pay decisions are gender neutral; are open; are fair; and are transparent.
 TMET is an equal pay employer, having regard to equal pay legislation and adhering to an equal pay practice.

 Nil employees receive any bonus payments within TMET.
 The figures set out have been calculated using the standard methodologies used in the Equality Act 2010 Gender Pay Gap Information Regulation 2017 and the ACAS Guidance Managing the Gender Pay Gap.
 We calculated the pay scales for all teaching staff that are aligned to the School Teachers' Pay and Conditions document which is reviewed on an annual basis.
-For support staff, we use the pay scales set by the National Joint Council for Local Government Services.
+For support staff, the pay scales set by the National Joint Council for Local Government Services inform our payrates.
+In April 2021 we increased our pay to support staff by 2.75% rather than the 1.75% LGS agreement.
 Staff move through the pay scales grade based on a thorough and robust appraisal process, meaning earnings are based on performance outcomes, irrespective of their gender.